Thisuru/FoodApp/README.md

 # FoodApp
-This is a test app for order foods which is done by react native.
+This is a test app for order foods which is done by using Android Studio.